 In your freelance career, you’ll meet all kinds of clients.

-There are clients who are kind, generous, as well as clients who are angry, irritating, and those who disappear when it’s time for payment.
+There are clients who are kind and generous.
+As well as clients who are angry and irritating, and those who disappear when it’s time for payment.

 In this post, I wanted to highlight a few different types of clients you’ll meet in your freelance career.

 If you’re new to freelancing, it will take some time before you meet all these types of clients.
 But it’s better to have some idea of them in advance.

 1. The Cheap Lowballer